-The first objective was to extract and purify oleuropein from crude material.
+In the first chapter the objective was to extract and purify oleuropein from crude material.
 A high performance liquid chromatography method was designed to determine the quantity of oleuropein in olive fruits and leaves.
 Further work focussed on the extraction method and the purity of the crude extract and a two phase system necessary for a countercurrent chromatography (CCC) process was developed.
 Flash chromatography was introduced as an additional purification step.

-The antimicrobial properties of oleuropein were investigated.
+In the second chapter the objective was to elucidate the antimicrobial properties of oleuropein.
+Initially broth methods and spectrophotometric assays were used, oleuropein.
 Initially broth methods and spectrophotometric assays were used, followed by the disc diffusion test, agar plate assay and the microtitre assay against a range of bacteria.
 Further work concentrated on methicillin resistant and methicillin sensitive Staphylococcus aureus.
-Time kill studies were designed and different concentrations of oleuropein and inoculum were tested.
+Time kill studies were designed and different concentrations of oleuropein and inoculum were investigated.

-The mode of action of oleuropein on bacteria including clinical isolates of methicillinresistant Staphylococcus aureus (MRSA) was investigated.
-Transmission electron microscopy (TEM) was used to observe cell wall damage.
-Leakage of cell constituents was explored using the Bradford assay and the ninhydrin test on cellfree supernatant.
-Sodium dodecyl sulphate polyacrylamide gel electrophoresis was used to determine protein denaturation in oleuropein treated cells.
-A method to test glycoproteins via a lectin reporter was also investigated.
+The final chapter focused on the mode of action of oleuropein on bacteria including clinical isolates of methicillin-resistant Staphylococcus aureus (MRSA).
+Transmission electron microscopy (TEM) was used to observe any cell wall damage during exposure to oleuropein.
+Leakage of cell constituents was explored using the Bradford assay and the Ninhydrin test on cell-free supernatant.
+Sodium dodecyl sulphate polyacrylamide gel electrophoresis was used to investigate protein leakage in oleuropein treated cells.
+A method to determine glycoproteins via a lectin reporter conjugated with fluorescein isocyanate was also investigated.